johannesPhil/devops-eks-pipeline/README.md

 2. Apply Configuration: `terraform apply` (confirm with `yes`) to provision the cluster.
 3. Verify Cluster: Follow kubeconfig steps above and run `kubectl get nodes`.
 4. Deploy App: The `deploy.yml` workflow triggers on push to `master`, deploying from the `retail-app` submodule.

-## Submission Note

-This setup represents the completed infrastructure and automation groundwork using a submodule for app deployment.
-The repository includes `eks.tf`, `retail-app` (submodule), and `deploy.yml`.
-Please review the code and test with a provisioned cluster.